JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 #### Task creation

 Special functions that create new tasks, such as `Task.init` or `Task.detached`, or functions that otherwise cause passed closures to execute concurrently with the caller such as `MainActor.run`, must also transfer their argument.
-In particular, the argument will be a closure, so any values captured in the closure will be in the same region as that closure, and consuming it will transfer those values.
-This consumption prevents races on those values between the caller and the executor of the passed closure.
+In particular, the argument will be a closure, so any values captured in the closure will be in the same region as that closure, and transferring it will transfer those values.
+This transfer prevents races on those values between the caller and the executor of the passed closure.
 This prevents the following possible racy code from being expressible as well:

 ```swift
 func visitParksParallel(_ parks : [NationalPark], _ visitorName : String) {